 I can say that Back to the Future 2 and 3 offers more gameplay than the original, and is barely a better game.
 The treasure hunt is a fairly creative idea, and the time travel elements aren’t completely forgotten.
 Still, the whole plot is more like a college prank than anything particularly devious, and the main game comes off like a frustrating combination of Mario and Metroid.
 The treasure hunt aspect is mostly an excuse to move you through the levels and force you to look in obscure places and play average minigames to win.
 It has more thought put into it than the typical quickie action scroller, but is still on overall failure.

-It’s better than the first Back to the Future game.
+It’s more creative than the first Back to the Future game.

 One of the most hallucinogenic, uninteresting, and generally lame scavenger hunts you could ever participate in.